Carn Ghluasaid, Sgurr nan Conbhairean and Sail Chaorainn

 At times the path is very faint and in wet weather it might be very boggy.

-Eventually the old military road comes to what is euphemistically marked on the map as "ford".
+Eventually the old military road comes to the Allt Coire Lair.
 Now maybe two hundred years ago it might have been safe to cross but I really didn't like the look of those sloping slabs with the river flowing over it.
 My plan had been to continue along the old road and climb Carn Ghluasaid first but clearly I wasn't going to be able to cross here.

 A glance at the map revealed that if I walked upstream I'd come to the ridge that led to my intended return route over Meall Breac.
 I decided, therefore, to reverse my intended route.